KennethWussmann/panthora/docs/usage/teams.md

   </tr>
   <tr>
     <td>Member</td>
-    <td>They interact with the inventory.
-They can read and write all tags, asset types and assets.</td>
+    <td>Can read and write all tags, asset types, and assets, interacting directly with the inventory.</td>
   </tr>
   <tr>
     <td>Admin</td>
-    <td>They have all the permissions of the `Member`, but additionally can also administrate the team.
-They can invite other users to the team.
-They cannot delete a team.</td>
+    <td>Includes all Member permissions plus the ability to manage team settings, such as inviting users.
+Cannot delete the team.</td>
   </tr>
   <tr>
     <td>Owner</td>
-    <td>This is the original owner of that team.
-They cannot be removed, nor can there be multiple owners.
-They have unrestricted access to the entire team and may even delete the team including all data belonging to it.
-They can also invite other members.
-Owners cannot leave their own team.</td>
+    <td>The team's creator with full access to all team data and settings, including the ability to delete the team.
+There is only one Owner per team, who cannot leave or be removed from the team.</td>
   </tr>
 </table>